Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Introduction

-Our main contributions are as follows: \begin{itemize} \item We introduce a fast LON construction for MSG landscapes, bypassing iterative execution of the search algorithm. \item We develop a novelty search-based generation of MSG landscape instances that expands the reachable region in the space of LON features, such as node count and funnel structure. \item Using the generated instance sets, we provide empirical evidence that LON features predict the success rate of \textit{Covariance Matrix Adaptation Evolution Strategy} (CMA-ES)~\cite{CMA-ES} and \textit{Differential Evolution} (DE)~\cite{DE} with $R^2_{\text{cv}}$ ranging from 0.64 to 0.94. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce a fast LON construction for MSG landscapes, bypassing iterative execution of the search algorithm. \item We develop a novelty-based method for generating MSG landscapes that expands the reachable region in the space of LON features. \item We provide empirical evidence that LON features predict success rates of \textit{Covariance Matrix Adaptation} ES (CMA-ES)~\cite{CMA-ES} and \textit{Differential Evolution} (DE)~\cite{DE} with cross-validated ${R^2}$ ranging from 0.64 to 0.94. \end{itemize}